lakshmii-p/golfcharity/README.md

 ---

+# 📖 Overview

+GolfCharity is designed to provide an engaging experience for golfers while supporting meaningful causes.
+Users can securely register, manage subscriptions, record Stableford golf scores, participate in prize draws, and explore charitable organizations from a single platform.

+The application also includes a dedicated admin dashboard for managing users, subscriptions, charities, draw operations, winner verification, and platform statistics.

+---

 ## 🔑 Demo Credentials

-### Admin Access
+### Admin

 ```text
 Email: admin@golfcharity.com
 Password: Admin@2026
 ```

-### User Access
+### User

 Create a new account using the **Sign Up** page to explore all user features.

----

-# 📖 Overview

-GolfCharity is designed to provide an engaging experience for golfers while supporting meaningful causes.
-Users can securely register, manage subscriptions, record Stableford golf scores, participate in monthly reward draws, and contribute to charities through a single platform.

-The application also includes a powerful admin dashboard for managing users, subscriptions, charities, draw operations, winner verification, and overall platform activity.

 ---